intel-iot-devkit/how-to-code-samples/line-following-robot/javascript/README.md

 ## Configuring the example

-To configure the example for the Intel® IoT Platform, just leave the `platform` key in the `config.json` set to `edison`.
+To configure the example for the Intel-based platform, just leave the `platform` key in the `config.json` set to `edison`.
 To configure the example for the Intel® IoT Gateway, change the `platform` key in the `config.json` to `firmata` as follows:

 ```
 {